 - In accordance with this Policy and the U.S. Department of Education regulations applicable to Title IX, cross-examination is permitted during the hearing and must be conducted by the parties' Advisors.
-Extensive questioning of the parties and witnesses will also be conducted by the decision-maker(s) during the hearing. - The parties are not permitted to directly question each other or any witnesses. - The Advisor may not provide testimony, and may not speak on behalf of the advisee during cross-examination. - If a party does not have an Advisor for a hearing, the Director will appoint a trained Advisor aligned with the party for the limited purpose of conducting any cross-examination.
-A party may reject this appointment and choose their own Advisor, but they may not proceed without an Advisor. - If the party's Advisor will not conduct cross-examination, the party may identify an alternative the participation or non-participation of the advised party in the hearing, itself.
+Extensive questioning of the parties and witnesses will also be conducted by the decision-maker(s) during the hearing. - The parties are not permitted to directly question each other or any witnesses. - The Advisor may not provide testimony, and may not speak on behalf of the advisee duringcrossexamination.

+- If a party does not have an Advisor for a hearing, the Director will appoint a trained Advisor aligned with the party for the limited purpose of conducting any cross-examination.
+A party mayreject this appointment and choose their own Advisor, but they may not proceed without an Advisor. - If the party's Advisor will not conduct cross-examination, the party may identify an alternative Advisor, or the University will appoint an Advisor to conduct cross-examination, regardless of the participation or non-participation of the advised party in the hearing, itself.